 Martin Cheney of East Hartford, Connecticut, Windsor, Vermont and Montreal, Canada.

-In 1778, Martin Cheney was born into a well-known and established clockmaking family.
+In 1778 Martin Cheney was born into a well-known and established clockmaking family.
 He was one of four clockmakers born to Benjamin Cheney 1725-1815 and Elizabeth Long Cheney in East Hartford, Connecticut.
 Benjamin most likely trained all four of his boys in the art of clockmaking.
 Asahel was the oldest and was born in 1759.
 He moves on to Vermont.
 Elisha was born in 1770 and died in 1847.
 He settled in Berlin, Connecticut.
 Russell was younger.
 It appears he moved North to Putney, Vermont.
-Martin also had an uncle Timothy 1731-1795.
-He becomes a well-known clockmaker in East Hartford and works closely with Benjamin.
+Martin also had an uncle, Timothy 1731-1795.
+He became a well-known clockmaker in East Hartford and worked closely with Benjamin.

-By 1803, Martin moved up the Connecticut river to Windsor, Vermont.
-In 1804 he advertised that he has fine English Watches, watch keys, chains, and seals for sale.
+By 1803, Martin moved up the Connecticut River to Windsor, Vermont.
+In 1804, he advertised that he had fine English Watches, watch keys, chains, and seals for sale.
 Martin moved to Montreal in 1809.
 Here he remained for some twenty years.
-In 1827, Martin placed an advertisement in Burlington, Vermont newspaper for a journeyman clockmaker to work with him in Montreal.
-In 1817 he formed a partnership with J. A. Dwight and advertised this business as Cheney & Dwight.
+In 1827, Martin placed an advertisement in the Burlington, Vermont newspaper for a journeyman clockmaker to work with him in Montreal.
+In 1817, he partnered with J. A. Dwight and advertised this business as Cheney & Dwight, located at 104 St. Paul Street.
+This partnership lasted until 1830.

 Several clocks have been recorded by this Maker.
 Pictured in "The Best the Country Affords: Vermont Furniture 1765 – 1850" is a signed brass dial tall clock by Asahel Cheney.
-On the seat boat of that clock, it is written, "This clock made by Martin Cheney."
-This implies that the two worked with each other on occasion.
+On the seat boat of that clock is written, "This clock was made by Martin Cheney," implying that the two worked with each other on occasion.
 There is also a Massachusetts Shelf clock form with an engraved kidney-style brass dial in the Henry Ford Museum and Greenfield Village.
 This clock is signed by "Martin Cheney Windsor."
 This clock has a strong Boston influence.